How to Prepare to Travel the World

 - Request an international driving license (typically done with your automotive club, as with the AAA in the U.S.).

 - Take your vaccination certificate with you (request one if needed, and, per “Health,” make sure you have the vaccinations your destinations could require from you).

 - Make physical copies of these documents as well as, at least, your passport.

-- Also create digital copies to store somewhere (I have some on one of my servers, but you could, say, just upload them on Drive).
+- Also create digital copies to store somewhere (I have these on one of my servers, but you could, say, just upload them on Drive).